 Accelerated weekly – mortgage payments that come out every week but are higher than regular weekly payments.
 There are 52 payments per year with this frequency option.
 To figure out your accelerated weekly payment amount, take the monthly payment and divide it by 4.

-An accelerated bi-weekly payment equates to 4 extra, quarter-month payments per year, since there will be 4 months of the year where you have 5 payments come out instead of 4.
+An accelerated weekly payment equates to 4 extra payments (equal to 25% of the base monthly payment) per year, since there will be 4 months of the year where you have 5 payments come out instead of 4.
+This equals 1 whole monthly payment extra, every year.
 The effect is a shorter amortization of just over 22 years (based on a 25 year amortization).